AshishKapoor/sannty-in/data/blog/full-stack-dev.md

 The major benefits of not having to worry about pointers and references in python were just a no-brainer.
 Special mention of the pythonic way of doing things.

 **Note:**
 Having basic clarity of things like HTTP, IP, model-based ORMs, Virtualisation, Docker, and K8s.
 Then clarity through [Budibase](https://budibase.com/) and [Supabase](https://supabase.com/) with some technicalities of tables and relationships.
 I am super confident to invest my free time into Python land.
-Plus after witnessing my colleague fine-tuning and caching.
-It just makes sense this is the best way forward for me!
+Plus after witnessing my colleague fine-tuning and caching while we were scaling up our systems.
+It just makes sense that Django framework is the best way forward for me over weekends!

-It makes sense statistically as well.
-Since JS/Python communities are top communities to learn and grow.
+Also, statistically speaking JS/Python communities are top communities to learn and grow.

 The pros of going through this process?